Opinion | Cleansing ourselves of Donald Trump will be a project of years

 I intend to give the career prosecutors who are working on this matter 24/7 all the resources they could possibly require to do this, and at the same time I intend to make sure that we look more broadly, to look at where this is coming from, what other groups there might be that could raise the same problem in the future, that we protect the American people.

 In other words, it isn’t enough to just prosecute as many people as we can find who committed crimes on Jan.
-6th.
-Locating and investigating other groups that might pose a similar threat (or worse) means investigating supporters of Donald Trump — just a portion of them, of course, but the portion that believes so strongly in the stolen election lie that they are willing to commit acts of violence and insurrection.
+6. Locating and investigating other groups that might pose a similar threat (or worse) means investigating supporters of Trump — just a portion of them, of course, but the portion who believe so strongly in the stolen-election lie that they are willing to commit acts of violence and insurrection.

 That lie, furthermore, continues to be propagated by Trump and current Republican officeholders, and is disseminated through conservative media outlets.
 The point is not that Garland will investigate the likes of Sean Hannity and Sen. Josh Hawley (R-Mo.), but that the Justice Department’s investigations will drive right into their rhetoric and ambitions, which means the investigations will be entangled with the broader mission of reducing the hold that Trump-related controversies have on GOP voters — potentially for years.